-This service plan has been developed to support the achievement of the new Corporate Plan and embeds the well-being goals of the Well-Being of Future Generations (Wales) Act 2015.
-The service plan and our corporate plan objectives are ambitious and focused on working collaboratively with our staff, residents, and partners to improve service delivery across the city whilst supporting other related plans and strategies, in particular the council's climate change plan.
-In addition, there is a strong focus on improving the lives of Newport's Children and Young People through prevention and early intervention and supporting their transition into adulthood.
+This service plan has been developed to support the achievement of the new Corporate Plan and embeds the well-being goals of the Well-Being of Future Generations (Wales) Act 2015 with a clear focus on prevention and inclusion.
+The service plan and our corporate plan objectives are ambitious and focused on working collaboratively with our staff, residents, and partners to improve service delivery across the city whilst supporting other related plans and strategies.
+In addition, there is a strong focus on supporting our most vulnerable children and young people to achieve their potential.